 This 6-day short Everest trek is a very scenic route, offering trekkers superb views of Mt.
 Everest, the world’s highest peak and the opportunity to explore the unique culture and landscapes of the Khumbu region.
 We start our journey by flying into Lukla.
 We then trek up to Namche Bazaar, the Sherpa capital of the world and onto the Tengboche Monastery.
 It is here that trekkers can take an optional day hike to the remote Sherpa settlement of Khumjung.
 This shore Everest trek provides a splendid introduction to Sherpa country and culture and features breathtaking views of the surrounding mountain ranges.
 It is one of the most popular destinations for first-time trekkers in Nepal and is best suited for some trekkers who may not have the time for longer treks, or do not want to trek into the much higher mountains.

-Note - Flight to Lukla and back is often delayed or canceled due to poor visibility.
+Note - Flight to Lukla and back can be delayed or canceled due to poor visibility.
 We ask you to have a buffer days of few days in case your flight to Lukla is affected.

 Why Choose Us?

 Day 1: Arrive Kathmandu, transfer to Hotel.

-Arrive Kathmandu, You will be met by your Trek leader and transferred to your Hotel.
+Arrive Kathmandu; Your Trek leader will meet you and transfer to your Hotel.